-You can perform a soft or hard reboot on a running instance.
+You can soft or hard reboot a running instance.
 A soft reboot attempts a graceful shut down and restart of the instance.
 A hard reboot power cycles the instance.

-- Suspend and stop operations are not allowed when an instance is running in rescue mode.
-Triggering these actions causes the loss of the original instance state and makes it impossible to unrescue the instance.
+Pause, suspend, and stop operations are not allowed when an instance is running in rescue mode, as triggering these actions causes the loss of the original instance state, and makes it impossible to unrescue the instance.

-To perform an instance reboot into rescue mode:
+To perform an instance reboot into rescue mode, run the following command:

 os_shutdown_timeoutthat is an image metadata setting allowing different types of operating systems to specify how much time they need to shut down cleanly.

-To restart the instance from the normal boot disk:
+To restart the instance from the normal boot disk, run the following command: